 For quick starting with the micropumps, the evaluation board mp6-QuadKEY offers a flexibility via an Arduino board and comes with an easy user interface.

-The controllers mp-x, mp6-OEM and mp6-EVA from Bartels Mikrotechnik are optimized for driving a single mp6 pump.
-The mp6-QuadOEM and the mp6-QuadKEY allow controlling up to four mp6, mp6-pi, mp6-pp or mp6-gas micropumps up to a frequency of 800 Hz.
+The controllers mp-Labtronix, mp-Highdriver and mp-Lowdriver from Bartels Mikrotechnik are optimized for driving a single mp6 pump.
+The mp-Highdriver4 allows controlling up to four mp6, mp6-pi, mp6-pp or mp6-gas micropumps up to a frequency of 800 Hz.
+For Evaluation purpose the mp-Multiboard can be used and is able to implemet one of driverchips, to give an easy set up to test the micropumps and the driverchips.

 For serial applications we offer customized electronics that can be tailored to the customers’ requirements.
 Please contact us for more details.